Son of a Rancher’s Daughter – Brent Hastey

 Brent Hastey grew up on that very same ranch in Yuba County, but he wouldn’t follow in the tire tracks of his mother.

 Cattle ranching would remain dear to his heart, but he was set to create his own path.

-One that would land him unexpectedly in public service.
+When the sun finally appeared again, people demanded action.
 The entire Reclamation 784 Board Directors quit or were replaced, and Brent was asked to step in at the age of 26.
-It seemed like a daunting task, but if he was going to do it, he had to fully commit.

 Hastey would learn that his own “tropical cocktail” would come a decade later.
 The New Year’s Day flood of 1997 saw the South Yuba River rise 26 feet above normal.
 Neighbors watched in horror as trailer homes, sheds, trees and anything else near the banks floated down the river.